Vector fields with big and small volume on the 2-sphere: Abstract

 \section{Abstract}

-We search for minimal volume vector fields on a given Riemann surface, specialising on the case of $M^\star$, this is, the 2-sphere with two antipodal points removed.
-We discuss the homology theory of the unit sphere tangent bundle $(SM^\star,\partial SM^\star)$ in relation with calibrations and a minimal volume equation.
+We consider the problem of minimal volume vector fields on a given Riemann surface, specialising on the case of $M^\star$, that is, the arbitrary radius 2-sphere with two antipodal points removed.
+We discuss the homology theory of the unit tangent bundle $(T^1M^\star,\partial T^1M^\star)$ in relation with calibrations and a certain minimal volume equation.
+A particular family $X_{\mathrm{m},k},\:k\in\N$, of minimal vector fields on $M^\star$ is found in an original fashion.
+The family has unbounded volume, $\lim_k\vol({X_{\mathrm{m},k}}_{|\Omega})=+\infty$, on any given open subset $\Omega$ of $M^\star$ and indeed satisfies the necessary differential equation for minimality.
+Another vector field $X_\ell$ is discovered on a region $\Omega_1\subset \Sphere^2$, with volume smaller than any other known \textit{optimal} vector field restricted to $\Omega_1$.